Ecotrust/madrona/docs/asset_packaging.rst

     <?xml version="1.0" encoding="UTF-8"?>
     <!--
     	includes.xml
-        List all css files that should be aggregated into the main marinemap.css file here.
+        List all css files that should be aggregated into the main madrona.css file here.
 Be mindful of the order.
     -->
     <stylesheets>